Roberto Muñoz (producer): Interest in Education

 In the late 1980s, Munoz developed an educational tool, called Y7K.
 It's a series of flash cards that are based on historical figures and can be used as a game.
 As of 2013, he is currently working on a series of videos based on the game; developing it for Haiti TV.

 In 2004, he began teaching a theatre/film course at the New York School of the Bible in Manhattan.

+Illness and death

+In 2023, Munoz was diagnosed with colon cancer.
+On April 17, 2025, he died in the hospital at the age of 73.